gmcninch-tufts/math87-lecture-notebooks/01--optimization.md

 -----
 ## <a id="calculus_cell">Applying calculus to the problem</a>

+We now return to consideration of the "default values" of the parameters.

 Our computations so far *suggest* - but don't *confirm* - the optimal number of crews to hire to minimize costs.
 We are going to use calculus to confirm this number for our "default" parameter values $m = 5.0/7$, $TC=18000$, $f=10000$, for 200 miles of coast.